cividi/spatial-data-package-platform/README.md

 make init
 ```

-(3) If `make init` doesn't work you can execute the commands one by one.
+if `make init` doesn't work you can execute the commands one by one.

 ```bash
 # go into django container